se-edu/se-book/reuse/frameworks/frameworksVsLibraries/q-tick-correctStatement.md

 <panel header="{{ icon_Q_A }} Which are frameworks?">
 <question>

-Which one of these are frameworks ?
+Which of these are frameworks?

 - [ ] a.
 JUnit
 - [ ] b.
 Eclipse